heron15/artist_home_getx/README.md

-# Artist Home App using GetX State Management
+# Artist Home App developed by using GetX State Management

 I Develop this app using flutter